gerwld/Yolo-shop-template/README.md

 - Contains mobile version
 - Fluid Grid layout in products list
 - Redesigned forms
-- Forms with smart buttons (show/hide password, ect.)
+- Forms with smart buttons (show/hide password, etc.)
 - Have 2 toggle and one default menu (depends what is showing from VW size)

 ==============